infiniflow/ragflow/api/python_api_reference.md

 ---

-## Delete knowledge bases
+## Delete datasets

 ```python
 RAGFlow.delete_datasets(ids: list[str] = None)
 ```

-Deletes knowledge bases by name or ID.
+Deletes datasets by name or ID.

 ### Parameters

 #### ids

-The IDs of the knowledge bases to delete.
+The IDs of the datasets to delete.

 ### Returns